jarun/spy/README.md

 # keysniffer
 A kernel module to grab keys pressed in the keyboard.
+Works with the US keyboard (and conforming laptops).
-The keys are printed with kernel messages as well as via debugfs.
+The keys are printed via debugfs.

 #License
 keysniffer is licensed under GPL v3.